piegope/doc/docs/en/rdm/mac/commands/administration/user-management/index.md

 The Permissions section allows you to assign permissions.
 Controls are sometimes hidden depending on the data source or the state of other controls.

-Consult the [Permissions](/rdm/mac/commands/administration/user-management/permissions/) topic for more information on rights that can be added to a user.
+Consult [Permissions](/rdm/mac/commands/administration/user-management/permissions/) for more information on rights that can be added to a user.
 ![User Management – Permissions](https://webdevolutions.azureedge.net/docs/en/rdm/mac/clip10386.png)

 ### Settings